yashusinghal69/Potato_Diseases_Classification/README.md

 ## Run The Model

-The Application is hosted on https://localhost:8080/predict server.
+The Application is hosted on (https://huggingface.co/spaces/YashuSinghal/Potato_Diseases_Classification_CNN).

 **To run the model Run the main.py file from API folder and then run the main.html file from the frontend folder**